Shoreline Behavioral Intervention Team

 You can make an anonymous report

-In some cases, a more in-depth investigation may occur before BIT can determine the possible threat level.
-The reporting party will be kept informed as appropriate for the situation while being mindful of the privacy concerns of all parties involved.
+In some cases, a more in-depth investigation may occur before BIT can determine next steps of intervention.
+The reporting party will be kept informed as appropriate for the situation while mindful of the privacy of all parties involved.

 If there is a potential threat, the BIT provides guidance and recommendations to the

 appropriate individuals to mitigate or manage the threat.
 The BIT retains all reported

 information to assist in identifying potential behavioral patterns.